tibs/why-I-quite-like-Ruby/why-i-quite-like-ruby.rst

 programs are communication, to other human beings as much as computers, and so we should do as much to make that communcation easy and pleasant as we can.

-And, of course, the origianl programmer in six months time may also be greatful for this approach!
+And, of course, the original programmer in six months time may also be greatful for this approach!

 Multi-paradigm